 First, you need to decide if you want the metal clasp from the embroidery hoop to be used as the hanger or if you don’t want it to show at all.
 If you don’t want it to show, start with it centered on the bottom.

-I found that putting beads all the way around the wreath made it difficult to attach the seasonal items to the wreath so I left a gap at the bottom to make it easier.
+I found that putting beads all the way around the wreath made it challenging to attach the seasonal items to the wreath so I left a gap at the bottom to make it easier.
 When you start gluing the beads, start at the gap and glue continuously all the way around.
-Don’t put one bead on one side then the other or you could end up with another gap at the top.
+Don’t put one bead on one side and then the other or you could end up with another gap at the top.

 Gluing the Split Wood Beads